jonascrevecoeur/terraform-provider-azuresql/docs/data-sources/fabricworkspace.md

 ### Argument reference
 The following arguments are supported:

-- `name` (Required, String) name of the Fabric workspace.
+- `endpoint` (Required, String) SQL endpoint of the Fabric workspace.
 This is the value in the connection string preceeding `.datawarehouse.fabric.microsoft.com`

 ### Attributes Reference
 In addition to the arguments listed above, the following read only attributes are exported: